-In the U.S., coaster brakes have long been the norm for kids bikes (not to mention the law).
+In the United States, coaster brakes have long been the norm for kids bikes (not to mention the law for smaller bikes).
 Conventional wisdom has claimed that young kids don’t have the coordination required for hand brakes, and moreover, that they are downright dangerous.

 Over the last few years, this mindset has begun to change.
 Parents have realized that coaster brakes can hinder learning, cause dangerous skidding, and add weight to already heavy kids bikes.
 Manufacturers of higher-end kids bikes have also started offering modification kits to allow parents to remove coaster brakes.